Request an insurance policy: Your guide to the important document

 Contact your insurer by phone or in writing.

-Ask about the exact procedure for your type of contract (property or personal insurance).
+Ask about the exact procedure for your type of contract (non-life or personal insurance).

-Clarify any costs that may be incurred for reissue (often between five and 15 Euros).
+Clarify any costs that may arise for the reissue (often between five and 15 euros).

-Keep the new policy safe, ideally also as a digital copy.
+Keep the new policy in a safe place, ideally also as a digital copy.

-Careful management of your insurance documents is an important building block for your financial security and avoids unnecessary complications in case of emergency.
+Careful management of your insurance documents is an important building block for your financial security and helps avoid unnecessary complications in an emergency.

-Expert knowledge: Legal fundamentals and pitfalls when requesting the policy
+Expert knowledge: Legal basics and pitfalls when requesting the policy

-The Insurance Contracts Act (VVG) forms the legal basis for insurance policies in Germany.
-Paragraph three VVG clearly regulates the policyholder's right to receive an insurance certificate in text form or as a document.
-This must occur automatically after the conclusion of the contract.
-In addition, according to paragraph seven VVG, the insurer is obliged to provide you with all relevant contract terms and information before the contract is concluded.
-This is for your protection and comprehensive information.
-If a policy is lost, you can request a new one in accordance with paragraph three, subsection three VVG, bearing the cost yourself.
+The Insurance Contract Act (VVG) forms the legal basis for insurance policies in Germany.
+Section 3 of the VVG clearly regulates the policyholder’s right to receive a policy document in text form or as a formal document.
+This must happen automatically after the contract is concluded.
+The insurer is also obliged under Section 7 of the VVG to provide you with all relevant contractual terms and information before the contract is concluded.
+This serves to protect you and keep you fully informed.
+If a policy is lost, you can request a replacement under Section 3(3) of the VVG, although you will have to bear the costs.

-Our expert tip: Pay attention to the specific requirements of your insurer when requesting a replacement policy.
-While a download in the customer portal suffices for many digital providers, traditional insurers often require a signed loss declaration, especially for capital-forming life insurance.
-This is to protect against unauthorized claims on insurance benefits.
-The retention period is usually three years after the end of the contract.
-A letter to the insurance company should contain all relevant data such as contract number and personal information.
-In case of uncertainties or problems with the insurer, consumer advice centers or the insurance ombudsman can provide initial guidance.
+Our expert tip: When requesting a replacement policy, pay close attention to your insurer’s exact requirements.
+While a download from the customer portal is sufficient with many digital providers, traditional insurers often require a signed declaration of loss, especially in the case of endowment life insurance policies.
+This is to protect against unauthorised claims for insurance benefits.
+The retention period is generally three years after the contract ends.
+A letter to the insurer should contain all relevant details such as the policy number and personal information.
+If anything is unclear or there are problems with the insurer, consumer advice centres or the insurance ombudsman can be a helpful first point of reference.

-Form of request: Determine whether an informal email suffices or a written loss declaration with a signature is necessary.
+Form of request: Clarify whether an informal email is enough or whether a written declaration of loss with signature is required.

-Processing time: Issuing a new policy can take anywhere from a few days to a few weeks.
+Processing time: Issuing a new policy can take several days to a few weeks.

 Digital options: Check whether your insurer offers a customer portal with digital policies – this is often the quickest solution.

-Right to copies: You can request copies of your contract declarations at any time (paragraph three, subsection four VVG).
+Right to copies: You can request copies of your policy declarations at any time (Section 3(4) of the VVG).

-A correct and complete insurance policy is crucial to enforce your claims without delay in the event of a benefit.
+A correct and complete insurance policy is crucial so that, in the event of a claim, you can enforce your rights without delay.

-Digital Paths: The Insurance Policy in the Online Age
+Digital Pathways: The Insurance Policy in the Online Age

-More and more insurers, including nextsure, are adopting digital solutions for policy documents.
+More and more insurers, including nextsure, are relying on digital solutions for contract documents.
 An electronic insurance confirmation is often the first step.
 Many providers make the actual policy available for download in a secure customer portal.
-This has the advantage that the document can be accessed anytime and anywhere and cannot be lost physically.
-Often, you also receive the policy directly as a PDF attachment via email after the contract is concluded.
-These digital formats fulfill the legal requirement for text form in accordance with Paragraph 3 VVG.
-However, at your explicit request, the insurer must still issue you a certificate in paper form.
-Digital management not only simplifies storage but also speeds up processes such as requesting copies or reporting changes.
-Access to your documents is possible with just a few clicks.
+This has the advantage that the document can be accessed at any time from anywhere and cannot be physically lost.
+You will often also receive the policy directly as a PDF attachment by email after the contract has been concluded.
+These digital formats fulfil the statutory requirement of text form pursuant to Section 3 of the VVG.
+However, at your express request, the insurer must continue to issue you with a paper document.
+Digital administration not only simplifies storage, but also speeds up processes such as requesting copies or reporting changes.
+Access to your documents is therefore possible in just a few clicks.

-Switching to digital policies offers numerous advantages for you as an insurance policyholder.
-You not only save paper and space but also benefit from faster availability of your documents.
-This is particularly advantageous in the event of a claim when quick access to contract details is necessary.
-The security of your data is ensured through modern encryption techniques and secure customer logins.
-Should you still require a physical copy, printing is usually possible without any issues, or as mentioned, you can request a certificate.
-The digitization is thus an important step towards more transparency and efficiency in the insurance industry, which we at nextsure are actively shaping.
-This trend significantly eases the process of requesting and managing your insurance policy.
+The switch to digital policies offers numerous advantages for you as a policyholder.
+Not only do you save paper and space, but you also benefit from faster availability of your documents.
+This is particularly advantageous in the event of a claim, when contract details need to be accessed quickly.
+Your data is secured by modern encryption technologies and protected customer logins.
+Should you still require a physical copy, printing is usually straightforward or, as mentioned, you can request a document.
+Digitalisation is therefore an important step towards greater transparency and efficiency in the insurance industry, which we at nextsure actively help shape.
+This trend makes it much easier to request and manage your insurance policy.

-What happens if the policyholder has passed away and the heirs need the policy?
-In such a case, the heirs must prove their entitlement, usually through a certificate of inheritance.
-They can then request a copy of the policy to claim the insurance benefits or terminate the contract.
-Another special case is the change of policyholder, for example, following a marriage or divorce.
-Here, the contract must be adjusted and a new policy issued.
-Contacting the insurance company is the first step here.
-For international contracts, it must be clarified which law applies and where the policy is kept.
-The cost of reissuing a lost policy is often between five and 20 euros.
+What happens if the policyholder has died and the heirs need the policy?
+In such a case, the heirs must prove their entitlement, usually by means of a certificate of inheritance.
+They can then request a copy of the policy in order to claim the insurance benefits or terminate the contract.
+Another special case is a change of policyholder, for example after marriage or divorce.
+In this case, the contract must be amended and a new policy issued.
+Getting in touch with the insurer is the first step here.
+For international contracts, it must be clarified which law applies and where the policy is held.
+The cost of reissuing a policy after loss is often between five and 20 euros.
 [3,]

 A common question also concerns the validity of a copy.
-For many processes, especially with property insurance, a copy of the policy is sufficient.
-However, for payouts from life insurance or similar capital benefits, the original is often required.
-It is therefore advisable to keep the original safe and also create a digital copy.
-The deadline for requesting benefits is generally three years after the due date.
-Knowing these details helps you to exercise your rights optimally and to act correctly if necessary.
-Proactively clarifying such questions with your insurer can avoid later inconveniences.
+For many procedures, especially with property insurance, a copy of the policy is sufficient.
+However, when payouts from life insurance or similar capital benefits are made, the original is often required.
+It is therefore advisable to keep the original in a safe place and also create a digital copy.
+The time limit for claiming benefits is generally three years after they become due.
+Knowing these details helps you make the best possible use of your rights and act correctly if needed.
+Clarifying such matters proactively with your insurer can avoid later inconvenience.

-Your next step: Have the optimal protection checked
+Your next step: Have your optimal protection reviewed

-Proper management of your insurance policies is an important aspect of your financial planning.
-It ensures you have quick access to all relevant information if needed and can make your claims.
-With knowledge of the requirements, content, and storage of your policy, you are well prepared.
-If you wish for support in reviewing your existing contracts or selecting new, tailored insurance solutions, we at nextsure are here to assist you with our expertise.
-A comprehensive consultation can help you identify gaps in your coverage and optimize your protection.
-Take the opportunity to have your insurance situation professionally assessed.
+The correct management of your insurance policies is an important aspect of your financial planning.
+It ensures that, if needed, you have quick access to all relevant information and can assert your claims.
+With an understanding of the requirements, contents and retention of your policy, you are well prepared.
+If you would like support in reviewing your existing contracts or in selecting new, tailor-made insurance solutions, we at nextsure are here to support you with our expertise.
+Comprehensive advice can help you identify gaps in your cover and optimise your protection.
+Take the opportunity to have your insurance situation assessed professionally.

-Request an individual risk analysis now: Have your insurance situation reviewed for free and receive specific optimization suggestions.
+Request your individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific recommendations for improvement.

 More useful links